Value Dowel Jig

 Key Differences Between A Dowel and Biscuit

 - Strength of joint.
-Dowels are stronger as they form a deeper connection between wood pieces
+Dowels are more robust as they form a deeper connection between wood pieces

 - Speed of use.
 Biscuits, meanwhile, are fast and easier to use for large panels

-- Machines to cut joint.
+- Machines to cut joints.
 Both dowels and biscuits have hand-held machines built to drill or cut.

 - Alignment.
 Dowels require a precise jig to ensure alignment, making them harder to use.
-Biscuits are less precise and wood can be more easily moved during assembly.
+Biscuits are easier to align, and wood can be easily moved during assembly.

 - Versatility.
-Dowels only require 1/2-inch of surface area to be used, while biscuits generally require at least 1-1/2 inches.
+Dowels only require 1/2-inch of surface area, while biscuits generally require at least 1-1/2 inches.

-At the end of the day, both joints are viable in a woodworking shop and most professional woodworkers own tools or jigs to use each joint.
+Ultimately, both joints are viable in a woodworking shop, and most professional woodworkers own tools or jigs to use each joint.

 Dowels vs Biscuits: When to Use a Dowel